Chapter 1:

 Military soldiers were the embodiment of all the misery he had ever known.

-Dressed in stark white, high-collared trousers, the soldiers exchanged words of mockery and obvious hatred towards the dead children that were scattered across the cave like worthless garbage.
+The soldiers were dressed in stark white, high-collared trousers.
+They exchanged words of mockery and obvious hatred towards the dead children, treated them like garbage, and laughed at their appearances.

 As the soldiers began examining the hideous corpses with their flickering flashlights, Sarai noticed how armed and shielded they were.
 Each held guns and wore pitch black armor around their chests and shoulders.
 It was as if they were on a hunt.